abelardojarab/emacs-config/.emacs.d/spaceline-all-the-icons/README.md

 ### Separators

-You can customize the divider separators using `spaceline-all-the-icons-separators-type`, the available types are:
+You can customize the divider separators using `spaceline-all-the-icons-separator-type`, the available types are:
 `'slant`, `'arrow`, `'cup`, `'wave`, `'none`

+You also have two types of separators between individual segments, these are `spaceline-all-the-icons-primary-separator` & `spaceline-all-the-icons-secondary-separator`.
+Their defualt values are `|` & `·` respectively.

 ### Debugging